denimandsteel/thisisourstop/README.md

 - $ heroku ps:scale web=1 # node apps require a resize
 - $ heroku open # open a web browser to the site
 - $ heroku logs -t # show instance log (useful to keep an eye on if you have a large GTFS file)

+To run the database migration scripts:

+- $ heroku run node migrate.js schema
+- $ heroku run node import.js csv

+Watch your logs for it to complete.

 ## Todo